peter88213/novelyst_matrix/README.md

 ## Development

-*novelyst_matrix* depends on the [yw-table](https://github.com/peter88213/yw-table) library which must be present in your file system.
+*novelyst_matrix* depends on the [pywriter](https://github.com/peter88213/PyWriter) and the [yw-table](https://github.com/peter88213/yw-table) libraries which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script

 ```
 .
+├── PyWriter/
+│   └── src/
+│       └── pywriter/
 ├── yw-table/
 │   └── src/
 │      └── ywtablelib/